cloudflare/cloudflare-docs/content/durable-objects/how-to/create-durable-object-stubs.md

 {{<Aside type="note">}}

-To understand how exceptions are thrown from within a Durable Object, visit the [error handling](/durable-objects/reference/error-handling/) documentation.
+To understand how exceptions are thrown from within a Durable Object, refer to the [Error handling](/durable-objects/reference/error-handling/) documentation.

 {{</Aside>}}